All Episodes

 Dead as a doornail.

-They are cold and dead.
+They are called and dead.

 And they recover.

-And the recovery rate after these extensive surgeries, this is really for the most serious of surgeries, mostly brain surgery, some heart surgery, the recovery rate for these people is about 98%.
+And the recovery rate after these extensive surgeries, this is really for the most serious of surgeries, mostly brain surgery, some heart surgery.

 They lose very few people.

-normal surgery But it's a good question, where are they?
+But it's a good question.

-Because there's no brain waves, there's no heartbeat, there's no nothing that would give you any indication this person is still alive.
+There's no nothing that would give you any indication this person is still alive, but still they're brought back from the dead.

 It's certainly a step below cryogenics, to be sure.

-And the obvious implication is...
-Eight hours!
+And the obvious implication is for longer.

-Eight hours!
+Eight hours.

-Eight hours!
+Eight hours.

-A dog dead, take its body temperature down, flat brain waves for eight hours and it comes back?
+A dog dead, its body temperature down, flat brain waves for eight hours and it comes back?

 That's correct.